Aspiration is that coughing and choking feeling you get when food or liquid goes down “the wrong pipe.”

 It is crucial to wipe the cylinder walls to get rid of dampness that may cause damage.
 However, if a secured area is not available, the cleaning can be done later.

-The other possibility is that there’s a lot of water inside your engine.
+The other possibility is that there’s a significant amount of water inside your engine.
 In this case, there’s really nothing you can do other than salvage what you can and replace the rest.
 In a worst-case scenario, a hydrolocked engine can cost anywhere between $3,000-$8,000.

 It’s Probably Better To Go Around That Puddle – Not Through It

-What’s the optimal course of action if you think you’ve hydrolocked your engine?
+What’s the ideal course of action if you think you’ve hydrolocked your engine?

-Don’t wait – because the longer you do, the higher the chances you will end up with corrosion damage.
+Don’t wait – because the longer you do, the greater the chances you will end up with corrosion damage.

-The worst case is that your engine is kaput, and you need a new one.
+The worst case is that your engine is inoperative, and you need a new one.
 Don’t ignore this one.
-Your bank account will thank you later.
+Your monetary account will thank you later.